SchmockLord/Base-EFI-for-Intel-13th-Gen-Raptor-Lake/README.md

 Currently this is a 1:1 replica of the Base EFI for 12th Gen Alder Lake, but I expect differences in the future.

-Hopefully the SSDT-ALT-Plug.aml works with 13th Gen Raptor Lake too.
+Hopefully the SSDT-ALT-Plug.aml (designed for 12th Gen Alder Lake) works with 13th Gen Raptor Lake too.
 It would be nice if someone could try that and make a comment in the issues page.

 Bootloader
 :----